-Georgia Uncontested Divorce / Georgia Contested Divorce / Child Support / Spousal Support / Alimony / Equitable Division of Property / Mediations / Depositions and Trials / Child Custody and Visitation More >>>
+Georgia Uncontested Divorce (UPDATED) / Georgia Contested Divorce (UPDATED) / Child Support / Spousal Support / Alimony / Equitable Division of Property / Mediations / Depositions and Trials / Child Custody and Visitation More >>>

 It is not uncommon for a woman filing a divorce to do a lot of pre-planning in regard to moving assets, separating accounts, lining up witnesses and making plans with friends and family to obtain affidavits to use in court.
 Women frequently make plans well in advance of filing divorce to get alimony, child support and child custody as soon as possible at a temporary hearing.
 Furthermore, women seeking divorce have usually make a list of assets they want before even meeting with their attorney.
 Read More >>>

-In speaking with hundreds of people seeking divorce and working in several Superior Courts and in front of several Judges, we attempt to shine lignt on some of the common misconceptions and confusing contradictions faced in getting divorced in Georgia.
+In speaking with hundreds of people seeking divorce and working in several Superior Courts and in front of several Judges, we attempt to shine light on some of the common misconceptions and confusing contradictions faced in getting divorced in Georgia.
 Read More >>>

 An uncontested divorce is a case where both spouses agree on all legally required aspects of the divorce.
 In an uncontested divorce, the husband and wife agree on how to divide all of their property (assets) and of the debts of the marriage.
 If the husband and wife have minor children, they will also agree on the child custody, visitation and child support amounts.
 Finally, the parties will also agree if any amount of spousal support or alimony is to be paid.

-Once the parties agree on all of the above terms, they they are ready to sign a Georgia divorce settlement agreement (along with several other related forms) setting forth the terms of the the big five divorce issues:
+Once the parties agree on all of the above terms, they are ready to sign a Georgia divorce settlement agreement (along with several other related forms) setting forth the terms of the big five divorce issues:

-Once the husband and wife have signed all of the divorce paperwork - our divorce attorneys at Coleman Legal Group, LLC can file the documents with a Georgia Superior Court and get a judgment of for divorce.
-This can often be done without having to even go to Court, but is much easier when using an attorney.
+Once the husband and wife have signed all of the divorce paperwork - our Georgia divorce lawyers can file the documents with the appropriate Georgia Superior Court and get a judgment of for divorce.
+This can often be done without having to even go to court, but is much easier when using an attorney.
 A divorce can usually be granted in less than sixty (60) days.
 Read More >>>

 In a contested divorce, the parties disagree on one or more terms of the divorce – or the defendant cannot be found.
 When this happens, the person seeking the divorce is left with only one option - the filing a “complaint” with the court.
 In Georgia, a divorce can only be obtained through a court proceeding (Specifically in Superior Court).
 A copy of this complaint is served on the other spouse, usually by the sheriff or private process server.
 If the spouse cannot be found and served, then service by publication may be an option.
 The spouse who has been served with a complaint should consult a lawyer as soon as possible for help answering and possibly contesting statements in the complaint.
 The formal, written “answer” to the complaint is due with thirty (30) days of service of the complaint.